diesimo-ai/self-driving-car-projects/p3-self-driving-vehicle-control/readme.md

       ...
 ```

-The waypoints include their `positions` as well as `the speed` the vehicles should attain.
+The waypoints are the reference signals, which include the `position` as well as the `speed` the vehicle should attain.

 ## Carla Installation & Environment Setup

 - [Modified Carla simulator](#) for this project which has some additional maps included.
   - Please refer to this [guide](https://github.com/diesimo-ai/self-driving-car-projects/tree/main/resources/customized-carla-simulator) to download the installations setup

-- After downloading the carla simulator you need to setup your working environment as follow
+- After downloading the carla simulator you need to setup your working environment as follow:

 <img src="..\p10-self-driving-car-motion-planner\doc\project-location.png" width="400" style="border:0px solid #FFFFFF; padding:1px; margin:1px">